dev-SR/GraphTopic/README.md

 * **`List[List]`**: A list of final topics.
 Each topic is represented as a list of keyphrases (strings).
 If `max_topics` is specified in the constructor, each topic will contain at most `max_keyphrases_per_topic` keyphrases, selected according to the `keyphrases_selection_strategy`.

-## Comparison of Running Tests with Other Models
+## Comparison of GraphTopic with Other Models

+The objective is to evaluate the performance of multiple topic extraction techniques and compare their effectiveness using various metrics.
 The `test-runner.py` script provides a comprehensive comparison of different topic modeling techniques, including:

 - **BERT Topic Modeling**: - Utilizes BERT embeddings to extract topics and evaluate their coherence, semantic similarity, and diversity.